OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: 0
-      <p class="scene-class-comments">Specify total number of checkpoint files for quality based checkpoint mode.This variable is a substitute parameter of checkpoint_quality_steps.If this value is 0 (= default), the checkpoint generation interval is controlled by checkpoint_quality_steps variable.
-If this value is 1 or bigger, checkpoint generation interval is calculated based on this value and the renderer tries to generate a user defined number of checkpoint files automatically.This option respects the checkpoint_start_sample variable.In some cases, the renderer might not create the requested checkpoint_total_files due to current limitation of internal implementation or user specified bigger than 1 for checkpoint_start_sample variable.
-However even in that case, the renderer tries to create the closest number of total checkpoint files which user defined number as checkpoint_total_files.</p>
+      <p class="scene-class-comments">This variable specifies the total number of checkpoint files for the quality-based checkpoint mode.
+It serves as a substitute parameter for checkpoint_quality_steps.
+If the value is set to 0 (the default), the interval at which checkpoints are generated is controlled by the checkpoint_quality_steps variable.
+If the value is set to 1 or higher, the renderer will attempt to automatically generate a user-defined number of checkpoint files based on this value.
+This option takes into account the checkpoint_start_sample variable.<br><br>In some cases, the renderer may be unable to create the requested number of checkpoint_total_files due to limitations in the internal implementation or because the user has specified a value greater than 1 for the checkpoint_start_sample variable.
+However, in these cases, the renderer will attempt to generate the closest possible number of checkpoint files to the user-defined value.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_total_files.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_total_files.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_total_files.links heading=4-%}